lino-framework/book/docs/specs/vat.rst

 You might ask why we use two sets of categories for specifying the VAT rate.
-Some other accounting programs do not have two different categories for the subtle difference between "exempt" and "0%", they have just a category "VAT rate" which you can set per invoice item (and a default value per provider).
+Some other accounting programs do not have two different categories for the subtle difference between "exempt from VAT" and "VAT 0%", they have just a category "VAT rate" which you can set per invoice item (and a default value per provider).

 The problem with this simplified vision is that at least for Belgian VAT declarations there is a big difference between having 0% of VAT because the